ryanp8/compiler/README.md

 # Toy C-like Language Compiler

-Inspired by the code written for the assignments in [Compiler Construction](https://users.cs.northwestern.edu/~simonec/CC.html) course at Northwestern (loops, arrays, register allocation, etc).
+Work in progress project inspired by the code written for the assignments in [Compiler Construction](https://users.cs.northwestern.edu/~simonec/CC.html) course at Northwestern (loops, arrays, register allocation, etc).
 The assignments involved creating a series of compilers that perform semantics-preserving transformations but used many intermediate languages (LB -> LA -> IR -> L3 -> L2 -> L1 -> x86).
 The goal for this project is to improve on the code written for class and go from LB -> IR -> x86 without emitting as many intermediate languages.